andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 _Understand the team we are delivering with_

 Is our team comprised of already-aligned, senior people who are deeply skilled in the technologies that will be used to deliver the proposed solution?
 Or are we working to build capability, upskill juniors, and transfer knowledge?
+Will there be a significant amount of effort to go from [Forming to Performing](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development)?

 Are we all going to be co-located?
-Or will there be a remote portion?
+Or will it be delivered remotely?

+_Understand the scope's propensity to grow or change_

+Sometimes an initiative's scope is both very obvious, and quite limited due to its nature - if we deliver X, then we will realise Y. At other times, it can be very amorphous, with it not being immediately obvious how we are going to achieve our initiative's goal - we may be working on solving a complex problem, whatever we have assumed up-front may need a lot of validation, and it is likely we will need time to iterate on and pivot our solution to arrive at a successful outcome.

+If we have a well-defined software initiative shaped within our [Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) phase, understand the environment we will be delivering within, and have a good understanding of the scope's propensity to grow, we should be well positioned to support the anticipated change during our delivery by accomodating for it within our budget.

+_Create a high level solution architecture_

+We need to know roughly what technical components will comprise our solution.
+It may not matter if we use Angular or React for our web front end, but it will certainly impact us if we need to use Xamarin instead of Cordova for cross-platform mobile, or need to host in AWS EC2 auto scaling groups for our compute, instead of Azure Web Applications.
+Fundamental technical decisions will have an impact on time and budget.

+The main rule here is to defer as many decisions as possible until it is the appropriate time to make them, during delivery.
+And if you aren't the one on the ground delivering, remember: no one likes being hung by someone else's rope.

 _Summary_

 The information suggested above should not take long to gather, create, and validate.
-Our ideal timeframe will be days, not weeks.
+Our ideal timeframe will be hours, not days or weeks, to put it together.
 Once it is on hand, we have everything we need to **create a budget within which we are confident we can succeed**.

+Spending too much time up-front discovering and qualifying scope to inform cost is both costly, will anchor  stakeholders, and creates noise and risk as unvalidated assumptions pile up - make a call as early as practicable on your budget and move on.

-For larger projects that involve multiple phases or milestones, I will always estimate the first or most well-understood milestone using the above technique, and then use statistical forecasting techniques to attempt to predict a program-level budget.
+For larger projects that involve multiple phases or milestones, I will always estimate the first or most well-understood milestone as above, and then use probabilistic forecasting techniques to attempt to predict a program-level budget - and communicate this accordingly.
 [Troy Magennis](http://focusedobjective.com/people/) has published [some excellent free materials and tools](http://focusedobjective.com/forecasting-techniques-effort-versus-reward/) for this that I have utilized with great success before.

-Always remember, and communicate to your customers and stakeholders: spending more time up-front discovering and qualifying scope usually won't change it's size (although it may impact the budget!), it simply provides a diminishing additional amount of assurance to them as to how big it may be.
-Make your decision as soon as you have enough information and confidence to do so.

 What Are Our Risks, Assumptions, Issues, and Dependencies
 ---------------------------------------------------------